UK broadband speed test

 How to get a reliable test: Use an Ethernet cable if you can.
 Pause other downloads and streaming.
 Run the test at different times.
 Keep the tab in the foreground.

-What this test is best for
+What it is best for

 • Checking your current download speed in Mbps under normal household conditions.